Lachlan Macquarie: Egypt

 In 1801, Macquarie was appointed by General David Baird as Deputy Adjutant-General of the large British-Indian expeditionary force assigned to link up with Sir Ralph Abercromby's army to expel the French Army from Egypt.
 Macquarie sailed with his regiment to Egypt from India with the French already in retreat toward Alexandria.
 He arrived there two days after the capitulation of Alexandria to the British.
-Macquarie remained in Egypt for about a year during which time he met up with his brother and contracted syphilis.
+Macquarie remained in Egypt for about a year during which time he met up with his brother.
+Macquarie contracted syphilis while in Egypt.

 Return to Britain, further duty in India

 In 1803, Macquarie returned to Britain having amassed a fortune of £20,000.
 His elevation to the social elite saw him meet several times with Jacob Bosanquet and the directors of the East India Company and he also had a personal introduction to King George III.
 He served in London as Assistant Adjutant General to Lord Harrington and was able to purchase an estate on his native Isle of Mull, which he named Jarvisfield.
 In 1805, Macquarie was ordered to return to India to take charge of the 86th Regiment of Foot and after arriving also became military secretary to Governor Duncan at Bombay.

 In 1807 he travelled overland from India to Britain via Persia and Russia, and was very impressed by the layout and architecture of St Petersburg.
 Later that year, Macquarie married his third cousin Elizabeth Henrietta Campbell in Devon and took command of the 73rd Regiment in Scotland as a Lieutenant-Colonel.
 Macquarie's wife gave birth to a daughter in 1808 which died in infancy.